BrianMMcClain/pfs-earthquake-demo/README.md

 PFS Earthquake Demo
 ===

+Let's take a look at a demo that we can run on PFS that exercises many of it's features.
+For this demo, we've built an application that tracks earthquake activity throughout the Unnted States and provides a frontend to visualize the activity.
+Before we dive down into the code and how to get it setup, let's take a look at each of the components:

+- [**USGS Event Source**](https://github.com/gswk/usgs-event-source) - A custom event source that polls the USGS Earthquake data on a given interval
+- [**Geocoder Service**](https://github.com/BrianMMcClain/geocoder-pfs) - Service that takes in earthquake activity, parses it and does a reverse geocode on the coordinates to find the nearest address
+- [**Earthquake Events Service**](https://github.com/BrianMMcClain/earthquake-event-pfs) - Service that our frontend will talk to that will return events that have occured in the last 24 hours
+- **Postgres Database** - Database that will back our Geocoder and Events service and persist events over time
+- [**Geoquake Frontend**](https://github.com/BrianMMcClain/geoquake-pfs) - Frontend to visualize and list activity reported from our Events service

+Each of these components were built to run on our Kubernetes cluster, either as a standalone pod (Postgres), built for vanilla Knative (USGS Event Source, Geoquake Frontend), or built with PFS in mind (Geocoder and Events services).
+Let's walk through what's required to get this all running.

 Install PFS and configure outbound network access
 ---
 Make sure to refer to the [PFS documentation](https://docs.pivotal.io/pfs/) for instructions on how to install PFS on your Kubernetes cluster.